adventuremagic123/PF1e-And-3.5-Framework-For-MapTool/README.md

 There's the following things you must be aware of when using Hero Lab(R):

-1. Currently, MapTool 1.11.x and above has a problem where Hero Lab(R) tokens get messed up in the transition between starting and stopping the MapTool server.
+A. Currently, MapTool 1.11.x and above has a problem where Hero Lab(R) tokens get messed up in the transition between starting and stopping the MapTool server.

-a.
-In MapTool 1.12.x, you can develop your campaign without starting the MapTool server -- and you must save it before doing so.
+1. In MapTool 1.12.x, you can develop your campaign without starting the MapTool server -- and you must save it before doing so.

-b.
-You can load your campaign AFTER starting the server to play a game but likely BEFORE player connect.
+2. You can load your campaign AFTER starting the server to play a game but likely BEFORE player connect.

-c.
-MapTool 1.11.x will not allow Hero Lab(R) tokens to be dragged and dropped from the Library window -- but MapTool 1.12.x will.
+3. MapTool 1.11.x will not allow Hero Lab(R) tokens to be dragged and dropped from the Library window -- but MapTool 1.12.x will.

-d.
-MapTool 1.10.4 and below do not have any of these issues.
+4. MapTool 1.10.4 and below do not have any of these issues.

-2. After dragging a Hero Lab(R) token to a map from a Hero Lab file using the Library window, don't relocate the file it came from if you plan on resynchronizing the token due to updating the Hero Lab(R) file.
+B. After dragging a Hero Lab(R) token to a map from a Hero Lab(R) file using the Library window, don't relocate the file it came from if you plan on resynchronizing the token due to updating the Hero Lab(R) file.

-3. If you do relocate the file, my macros will prompt you for the new location -- and I think it works.
+C. If you do relocate the file, my macros will prompt you for the new location -- and I think it works.
 If you get prompted for the Hero Lab(R) file location, but have not changed the file, click the "Cancel" button and I think things will continue to work.

 # 3.5e Is Not Currently Fully Supported, But Will Be Soon
 If you want to run a 3.5e game, you'll have to ignore the PF1e part, i.e. Combat Maneuvers.
 Also, Hero Lab(R) is only supported for PF1e characters, but I am hoping to add 3.5e support soon.